-Another important contribution around this time was the reintroduction of multi-armed bandits by ROBBINS, which would quickly explode into a massive body of literature.
-We will return to this line of work momentarily.
+Another important contribution around this time was the reintroduction of multi-armed bandits by ROBBINS, which would quickly explode

-The Bayesian approach to sequential experimental design was formalized shortly after Chernoff's initial work.
-Authors such as Raiffa and schlaffer1 and lindley2 promoted a general approach based on Bayesian decision theory, wherein the experimenter selects a utility function reflecting their experimental goals and a model for reasoning about experimental outcomes given data, then designs each experiment to maximize the expected utility of the collected data.
+The Bayesian approach to sequential experimental design was formalized shortly after CHERNOFF's initial work.
+Authors such as RAIFFA and SCHLAIFER19 and LINDLEY20 promoted a general approach based on Bayesian decision theory, wherein the experimenter selects a utility function reflecting their experimental goals and a model for reasoning about experimental outcomes given data, then designs each experiment to maximize the expected utility of the collected data.
 This is precisely the procedure we outlined in Chapter 5.
 As we noted in our presentation, this framework yields theoretically optimal policies, but comes with an unwieldy computational burden.